Tobio89/Tobio89/README.md

 -->

 - I'm currently working on my ESL Auto Worksheet app.
 See it in action here - https://auto-worksheet.herokuapp.com/
 - I'm currently learning React.js!
-You can see my JS skills at work in the app above.
+Expect to see some cool React apps here soon.
+In the mean time, you can see my JS skills at work in the app above.
 - Also check out my GitHub Portfolio site! <a href="http://bruceji7.github.io/">bruceji7.github.io/</a>